Gifted and Talented /Highly Gifted and Talented Programming at Swigert International School

 We know that our school-wide base model of International Baccalaureate is, in itself, a supportive model for gifted and talented learners.
 It encourages inquiry in a conceptual framework and supports deep thinking, analysis, problem solving, research, project based learning, and global connections—all important factors in engaging and developing student learning that challenges student thinking.

 Our goal is to provide positive learning experiences in each classroom as much as possible.
-We have deliberately and thoughtfully placed identified students in designated cluster classrooms when possible.
+We have deliberately and thoughtfully placed identified students.
 This allows our GT teacher to better support teachers and students inside their classrooms.
 This support can manifest differently depending on the situation and specific needs.
 Our GT specialist’s role includes pulling resources for classroom teachers, modeling lessons, co-planning and working with small groups and individual students.

 We also recognize the social and emotional aspects that are often inherent within a gifted identification.
 As part of our GT programming, our coordinator helps teachers better understand these characteristics as well as work with individuals and small groups of students to support needs.